scala-exercises/scala-exercises/DEV_GUIDE.md

 ###Publishing the new library

-Once you've got your sections and exercises laid out, there are some final steps to see them published in the Scala Exercises website.
-Let's run them through:
+Once you've got your sections and exercises laid out, there are some final steps to see them published in the Scala Exercises website:

 * (1) Publish your library artifacts.
 It doesn't matter if you use Sonatype, Artifactory, Bintray..., as long as they're publically available.
-* (2) Submit a PR to Scala Exercises, including a dependency to your library.
+* (2) Submit a pull request to Scala Exercises to include a dependency to your library.
-* (3) Your exercises library logo file should be contained inside the classpath of your library (i.e.: in the same location as `MyLibrary.scala`).
-Your logo should be an SVG file, sporting a white design over a  color background, and a square ratio.
+* (3) You should include an exercise library logo file, contained inside the classpath of your library, in the same location as your livrary.
+The logo should be an SVG file, sporting a white design over a color background, and a square ratio.
 If you need help to design your logo, you can submit an issue mentioning any 47 Degrees member.
 They can lend you a hand!

 ###Conclusions